aregtech/areg-sdk/docs/DEVELOP.md

  #### Imported types

 In the _DataTypeList_ section of Service Interface XML document the developers can import defined types.
 The _DataType_ tag indicates type _Imported_ and the name of the imported type followed by _Description_, _Namespace_ if present and the location of relative path of the imported file.
-Any imported type must be possible to `stream` in [EIIOStream](..\framework\areg\base\IEIOStream.hpp) object.
+Any imported type must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.

 **An example of imported type:**
  ```xml